Analysis of the Self Projected Matching Pursuit Algorithm: Abstract

 \section{Abstract}

 The convergence and numerical analysis of a low memory implementation of the Orthogonal Matching Pursuit greedy strategy, which is termed Self Projected Matching Pursuit, is presented.
-This approach provides an iterative way of solving the least squares problem with much less storage requirement than direct linear algebra techniques.
+This approach renders an iterative way of solving the least squares problem with much less storage requirement than direct linear algebra techniques.
 Hence, it is appropriate for solving large linear systems.
-Furthermore, the low memory requirement of the method suits it for massive parallelization, via Graphics Processing Unit, to tackle systems which can be broken into a large number of subsystems of much smaller dimension.
+The analysis highlights its suitability within the class of well posed problems.

 {\bf{Keywords:}} Sparse Representation; Greedy Pursuit Strategies; Orthogonal Matching Pursuit; Self Projected Matching Pursuit; Least Squares of Large Systems; Iterative Projections.